-The commonly used units of pressure are the pascal (Pa), the standard atmosphere (atm), the bar, the millimetre of mercury (mmHg) and the psi.
-The pascal is the international and legal unit of pressure, corresponding to 1 newton per square metre (1 Pa = 1 N/m²).
+Commonly used pressure units are the pascal (Pa), atmosphere (atm), bar, millimeter of mercury (mmHg), newton (N) and psi.
+The pascal is the international legal unit of pressure, corresponding to 1 newton per square meter (1 Pa = 1 N/m²).
 Other pressure units are converted from the pascal.
 For example, 1 bar equals 100,000 Pa and 1 atm equals 101,325 Pa.
-There are also other pressure units, such as millimetres of mercury, centimetres of water and psi, which are used in specific fields.
+There are also other pressure units, such as millimeters of mercury, centimeters of water and psi, which are used in specific fields.

 Pressure is a fundamental physical quantity used to measure the force exerted on a given surface.
-It plays a crucial role in various fields such as meteorology, industry and physics.
-Understanding what is a pressure transmitter, the units of pressure and how to convert them is essential for correctly interpreting pressure measurements and assessments.
+It plays a crucial role in fields such as meteorology, industry and physics, in countries all over the world.
+Understanding the definition of a pressure transmitter, the units of pressure and knowing how to convert them are essential for correctly interpreting pressure measurements and evaluations.

-Pressure is defined as the quotient of a force (F) over the area of the surface (S) to which it is applied: p = F/S. There are different units of pressure used around the world, each with its own specific field of application and equivalences.
+Pressure is defined as the quotient of a force (F) over the surface area (S) to which it is applied: p = F/S. There are different units of pressure in use around the world, each with its own specific field of application and equivalence.

-In this article, we'll give you a detailed explanation of the most commonly used pressure units and show you how to convert between them.
-Here's all you need to know:
+In this article, we'll give you a detailed explanation of the most commonly used pressure measurement units, and show you how to convert between them.

 The pascal (Pa) is the unit of pressure in the International System of Units (SI).
 It is defined as the pressure exerted by a force of 1 newton on a surface of 1 square meter.

-The table below provides a list of the main pressure units with their respective conversion factors to Pascal.
+The table below provides a list of the main pressure units with their respective conversion factors to Pascal, explaining the number of pascals corresponding to each unit.

 ---|---|